 6.18.1 Functional description

 This solution addresses Key Issue #7 "Reliable delivery mode switching between unicast and multicast".
 This solution can be based on architecture Alt.1, Alt.
-2 or merged architecture of Alt.
-1 and Alt.
-2.
+2 or the adopted baseline architecture (Annex A.3).

-Editor's note: Whether SMF or MB-SMF or both are involved in each step in clause 6.18.2 is FFS.
+In the following functional descriptions, procedures and impacts analytics of this solution, the SMF refers to the MB-SMF.

 The NG-RAN needs to determine the delivery method of AN resources (i.e. PTP or PTM delivery method) for the MBS service, and may dynamically switch the delivery method between PTM and PTP.

 To assist the NG-RAN in deciding the delivery mode of AN resources for MBS services, the CN provides MBS assistance information to the NG-RAN.
 The MBS assistance information may include: